- Fitness to Practise *New*

 - In accordance with the Singapore Ministry of Health requirements, students enrolled in a healthcare professional programme must undergo health screening and vaccination requirements.

-- Knowing your health status will enable you to protect yourself and patients during your course of study.
+- Knowing your health status will enable you to protect yourself and patients during your course of study in particular when you embark on pre-employment clinical training (PECT).

 9. What is the course duration?